kube-academy/kalab-intro-to-containers-k8s/workshop/content/step15.md

 This environment is not configured to allow ingress on custom ports, and so we are unable to access the service using NodePort.

-We can however demonstrate access from this terminal to a ClusterIP-type service.
+We can however demonstrate access from the terminal to a ClusterIP-type service.

 1. Delete the node-port service: